-4. The Ghost Tower, April 2015.
+4. April 2015.
 I was knackered by the time we reached the 47th floor summit.
 There were maybe a dozen or so people up there on the open roof setting up their cameras, picnicking and admiring the panoramic.
 The perfect time then for Damo and I to crack open the beers we’d brought with us and soak up those late afternoon Bangkok views.

-5. The Ghost Tower, April 2015.
+5. April 2015.
 The city was gorgeous that evening as the sun set over the high-rises.
 Unbeknown to me there had been a major crackdown on preventing people from accessing the tower just a few months before after a Swedish man was found hanged on the 43rd floor.
 It was believed to be suicide.
 These days I’m reliably informed that it’s much more difficult to gain access.

-For more on my time in this fantastic city, check out my articles from around Bangkok.
+For more on my time in this fantastic city check out my articles from around Bangkok.